 The triangle on the bottom is obtained by tensoring the Gysin triangle of the pair $(Y,Z)$ with $\ZZ(n)[2n]$.
-From proposition \ref{prop:purity}, the first two of the vertical composite arrows are isomorphisms, so the last one is also an isomorphism.
+From Proposition \ref{prop:purity}, the first two of the vertical composite arrows are isomorphisms, so the last one is also an isomorphism.

-If we compose (vertically) the two previous diagrams, we finally obtain the following isomorphism of triangles~:
+If we put together (vertically) the two previous diagrams, we finally obtain the following isomorphism of triangles~:

-Thus we can define $\pur{X,Y,Z}$ as the morphism labelled $(*)$ in the previous diagram so that property (iii) follows from the construction.
+We define $\pur{X,Y,Z}$ as the morphism labeled $(*)$ in the previous diagram so that property (iii) follows from the construction.
 The functoriality property (i) follows easily from the functoriality of the deformation diagram.

 \underline{The remaining relation}